5 Sacrifices We’re Making For Homeownership

-Aside from my husband’s full time job, he drives for Lyft (you can get a $250 sign on bonus if you’re looking for a good side hustle) and sells things online.
+Aside from my husband’s full time job, he drives for Lyft (they’re currently offering a $1,000 earnings guarantee in your first 30 days.
+You just need 125 rides in the first 30 days to reach the guarantee.) and sells things online.
 I freelance, run a blog, and got a part-time job at my son’s school last year.

 Our income streams keep us busy as this is a season for hustling with very few days off, but we know it’s only temporary and will pay off in the long run.
 Together, we earned about six figures last year (before taxes) and I know we can top that this year and buy a modest first home.

 In a nutshell, a lot of our sacrifices are a result of committing to live within our means as opposed to inflating our lifestyle.
 We set a goal, and know that by spending less than we earn and hustling for a period of time we can reach it.

 Buying your first home is a huge commitment and requires a lot of money, but if you’re willing to make a few sacrifices, you can get there sooner than you think.

 Do you have any big purchases you’re saving up for this year?
 What will you be sacrificing in order to hit your goal?
 What is one thing you’re not willing to give up to reach a savings goal?

 Latest posts by Chonce (see all)

 - 7 Best Cheap Cell Phone Plans For Families in 2019 - February 20, 2019

 - 11 Simple Ways to Lower Your Monthly Bills and Save Money - February 13, 2019